US plan for coal power deregulation could cause more deaths

 The EPA said its Affordable Clean Energy rule "empowers states, promotes energy independence and facilitates economic growth and job creation."

-"CLEAN COAL," President Donald Trump tweeted ahead of a Tuesday trip to coal country in West Virginia.
-Trump was expected to promote the plan as making good on his campaign pledge to bring back the coal industry, which is being hit hard by market forces that make natural gas and other cleaner fuels cheaper and more appealing.
+"We are putting our great coal miners back to work," President Donald Trump crowed during a rally Tuesday night in West Virginia.

+"We want a clean environment. ...
+I want clean air.
+I want crystal clean water and we've got it.
+We've got the cleanest country in the planet right now," Trump said.
+"But I'm getting rid of some of these ridiculous rules and regulations, which are killing our companies ... and our jobs."

-"Today we are fulfilling the president's agenda," acting EPA administrator Andrew Wheeler told reporters.
+Acting EPA administrator Andrew Wheeler told reporters, "Today we are fulfilling the president's agenda."

 The proposal dismantles President Barack Obama's 2015 Clean Power Plan, one of his administration's legacy efforts against climate change.
 The Obama rules, which have been halted by court challenges, would have increased federal regulation of emissions from the nation's electrical grid and broadly promoted cleaner energy, including natural gas and solar and wind power.